-Interest rate hikes are coming — again.
-Now is the time to prepare.
+Interest rate hikes are coming, and now is the time to prepare.

-The Federal Reserve has its next meeting on Sept.
-25-26, and a rate hike is likely.
-While the Fed can’t actually “set” interest rates for financial products, its changes will be felt throughout the market.
+While the Federal Reserve likely won’t raise interest rates at its next meeting on Nov.
+7-8, and a rate hike is likely at the committee’s December meeting.
+And though the Fed can’t actually “set” interest rates for financial products, its changes will be felt throughout the market.